chrismojekwu/react-smartmultiparts/README.md

 # react-smartmultiparts

 smartmultiparts are file input components for React that return a form with specified values.
 Upon submission the form will pass the multipart form data into a callback function provided by you.
 FormOne will return a single set of input fields for a group of file types.
 FormTwo will return a specified set of fields for each individual file type.
+FormThree will return one specified set of fields for multiple files based on the file extension.

 ```
 npm i react-smartmultiparts